Vinyl cation: Rearrangements

-In the solvolysis of spiro-vinyl triflate, the formation of a vinyl cation intermediate through a concerted process drives further rearrangements that involve the formation of a completely different cyclic structure.
+In the solvolysis of spiro-vinyl triflate, the formation of a vinyl cation intermediate through a concerted process drives further rearrangements that involve the formation of a completely distinct cyclic structure.
 Ring expansion can also be achieved through the rearrangement of a vinyl cation.

 The second class of rearrangements, the vinyl cation rearranges to form another vinyl cation isomer.
 The process is highly dependent on the solvent, nature of the nucleophile, and moieties in the compound.
 In primary vinyl cations, a 1,2-hydride is unlikely because of the low stability of the primary vinyl cation because of the low electron-donating capability of hydrogen.
 However, this is still observed in special cases like in 1-methyl-2-phenylvinyl triflate, where the resulting vinyl cation is resonance-stabilized.

 Methyl shifts are observed in the addition of tert-butyl cation to but-2-yne.
 The pentaallyl cation that is formed could be the result of a single 1,3-methyl shift or two consecutive 1,2-methyl shifts.
 Rearrangement via the double bond could also change the size of a cyclic system.
 In the solvolysis of methyl-substituted cyclohexenyl triflate, the rearrangement and non-rearranged product are formed in almost equal amounts, with a small preference to the rearrangement product because of its linear structure.
 However, it must be noted that there is some strain in the methylenecyclopentane rearrangement product.

 Lastly, halogens could also move into and stabilize a vinyl cation system.
 In the reaction of 5-chloropent-1-yne with trifluoroacetic acid, there is simultaneous protonation and 1,4-shift of chlorine that forms a bridged cyclic structure across four carbons.
 Trifluoroacetic acid subsequently attacks the intermediate from the terminal end to form 2-chloropent-4-enyl trifluoroacetate.
 This phenomenon is also observed in other halogens.
 For instance, fluoroalkynes can form a product with two adducts.